Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 ## Amounts are not assets

 **IMPORTANT**: Despite how it may seem, an `amount` is only a description of an asset, not an asset in and of itself.
-Actual assets are in `purse` and `payment` objects, but the assets aren't ever embodied in any particular JavaScript object.
+Actual assets are represented by `purse` and `payment` objects. but the assets aren't ever embodied in any particular JavaScript object.
 Instead, what makes the assets exist is the issuer having a mapping from the `purse` or `payment` to an `amount` (description).
 There is no `amount` object stored in a `purse` or `payment`.